Rome events in March include International Women's Day, the Feast Day of Santa Francesca Romana, Father's Day (Festa di San Giuseppe), and more!

 On Sunday, March 3, 2024, you can visit the Capitoline Museums, Ara Pacis, Villa Torlonia, Trajan's Market and many others for free.

-In 2024 the Vatican Museums will be free and open the last Sunday of the month, except for March.
+In 2024 the Vatican Museums are free and open the last Sunday of the month, except for March.

 This year Easter falls on Sunday, March 31 and so the Museum will NOT be open on this day.